lillialexis/e3db/README.md

 To build the E3DB code examples with SBT, run (in the root of the repository directory):

     $ ./sbt examples/compile
+    $ ./sbt examples/run

-and to run it, you'll need to provide some information on the command line which you can get from the info command.
+If you like, you can provide config information on the command line which you can get from the info command.

     $ e3db info